 What can organizations learn from the Aloha State when it comes to total well-being?

 1. Start with the individual.

 How do you improve the well-being of an entire population?
 Promote sustainable change at the individual level.
 Since January 2005, Hawaii’s Deposit Beverage Container program has helped residents to recycle more than 7 billion containers.
 The program certifies independent recycling companies to operate Certified Redemption Centers (CRCs) statewide.
 The CRCs then provide Hawaii consumers with refunds of the 5-cent deposit fee that is paid for eligible containers.
 It’s helped to greatly reduce litter, preventing those containers from entering the waste stream.
-To help make your workplace a littler greener, encourage employees to bring in re-usable water bottles instead of providing paper cups.
+To help make your workplace more green, encourage employees to bring in reusable water bottles instead of providing paper cups.
 You could also make “double-sided” the default setting on your company printers, saving paper — and trees.

 2. Make well-being part of your culture.

 Opportunities for physical activity abound in Hawaii, whether you want to snorkel at Hanauma Bay State Park or hike to the edge of a 300,000-year-old crater at Diamond Head State Monument.
 At that point, you’ve probably hit 10,000 steps a day without even taking the stairs.
 Brainstorm ways to help employees make healthy choices, such as adding more movement to their day.
 For example, you might encourage managers to schedule walking meetings when there are less than three people in attendance.
 Or post a list of local places or routes to walk during lunch in the break room.